Priyanuj09/BDFD-Templates/Music/README.md

 6. Run the file and wait until the process is completed.

-7. Once completed, an url will be generated in the Web tab (_This is your host/lavalink server api url which you will using as value in ` bdfd-lavalink ` variable._).
+7. Once done, an url will be generated in the Web tab (_This is your host/lavalink server api url._).
+Finally, copy that and paste it in your ` bdfd-lavalink ` variable as value.

-I will complete it later, feeling boring to continue writing more...lol
+## I am still confused.
+Do you have any video tutorial?
+I will make one soon.